usnistgov/FIPS201/_Appendix/glossary.md

 acceptable solution while allowing certain details of specific components to be variable to satisfy related constraints (e.g., costs, local environment, user acceptability).

+Assertion
+: A verifiable statement from an IdP to an RP that contains information about an end user.
+Assertions may also contain

 Asymmetric Keys
 : Two related keys, a public key and a private key, that are used to perform complementary operations, such as encryption and decryption or signature generation and signature